stingraze/stingraze/README.md

   - 🔭 I’m currently working on experimentary web crawlers, recent ones using GPUs, LLMs and quantum algorithms.<br/>

-  - 🌱 I use Python these days, but started Mojo recently.<br/>
+  - 🌱 I use Python mostly these days, but started Mojo recently.<br/>

   - 👯 I’m looking to collaborate on search algorithm, database, and LLM & AI.<br/>